BenjaminHLee/csci-1710-2022-FP/minutes.md

 "this pop tart is really good"
-"is there a cases? of course there's not a cases. what the fuck am I saying" "all remains constant. that's like a zenyada line or something"
+"is there a cases? of course there's not a cases. what the fuck am I saying" "all remains constant. that's like a zenyada line or something" "ohoho...greetings" "UNSAT???"
+"this is forge, we don't understand it"
+"this is the first time i've heard my computer fan"